TuckerSherman/Appanzee/README.md

-# iOS-simulator-automation-ruby
+# Garden Monkey
-The containted cucumber tests are functional automated tests using Appium.
+The contained cucumber tests are functional automated tests using Appium.
+This suite has been designed primarily with iOS testing in mind however android support is coming soon.

 ## Before you test locally